Co-creation: Risks

 If the ideas highlight negative sides of the firm's products or services, there might be a risk in losing out on the brand image.

 A design contest or other co-creation event may backfire and lead to negative word of mouth if the expectations of the participants are not met.

 The risk of the selection process is that most submissions are not very useful, impractical and difficult to implement.
 Firms have to deal with the submitted ideas in a very subtle way as throughout the process they don't want to reject customer submissions and risk alienating them which may eventually lead to customer disengagement.

 Unless customers are incentivized in an attractive way, they may be reluctant to participate and benefit the company.

 Due to these risks, co-creation is an attractive but uncertain innovation strategy.
 In fact, several prominent co-creation examples have failed, including Local Motors, Dell IdeaStorm and MyStarbucksIdeas.

 In order to help firms assess and manage these risks, Fisher & Rindfleisch (2023) developed the CO-CREATION READINESS SCORECARD.
 This Scorecard asks 12 questions (6 focus on Contribution Readiness & 6 focus on Selection Readiness).

-Urban Co-creation

-Urban co-creation is a specific form of co-creation applied to the design, transformation, and governance of cities, public spaces, and neighborhoods.
-It involves collaboration between citizens, community groups, professionals (such as urban planners and architects), and public institutions to shape urban environments collectively.
-It is distinct from co-creation in business, which typically focuses on consumer involvement in the development of products or services for commercial purposes.

-Urban co-creation emphasizes inclusive, bottom-up participation, often integrating traditional practices, grassroots activism, and innovative methodologies.
-It seeks to empower local communities by valuing their knowledge and encouraging shared responsibility in urban development.

-A study by Seve et al. (2022) introduced a taxonomy that classifies urban co-creation practices based on tools used (e.g., mapping, street art, self-construction, digital platforms), the time scale of engagement, the type of urban space involved, and the primary objectives (such as testing solutions, fostering community, or data collection).
-This model helps in analyzing and designing participatory urban interventions by highlighting recurring patterns and strategies.

-Urban co-creation reflects a shift toward more democratic and collaborative forms of urban governance, blending informal community-led initiatives with structured planning processes.